Tenambit - East Maitland

 Table Chart PROFILE FAQ

-National employment forecasts from May 2025 project growth of approximately 6.4% over five years and 13.5% over ten years for Tenambit - East Maitland, based on industry-specific projections applied to the local employment mix.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national growth of 6.6% over five years and 13.7% over ten years, with industry-specific projections suggesting local growth of approximately 6.4% over five years and 13.5% over ten years for Tenambit - East Maitland.

 Frequently Asked Questions - Employment